abpai94/media-metadata/README.md

 # Media Metadata
+Coding task to create a REST API to handle Media JSON data for Movies and TV Series.

 ## Previous commits in [abpai94/coding-tests](https://github.com/abpai94/coding-tests)
 * [Commit 2dbeeb3](https://github.com/abpai94/coding-tests/commit/241a2cc9f1559ccd6ea19c4f97c9e4ff694c528) Started working on a new company technical challenge to create a REST API for VoD metadata which can use CRUD queries.